 Attendee Poll Results

-While attendees were learning about Scylla, we wanted to learn about you.
+While attendees were learning about ScyllaDB, we wanted to learn about you.
 A few last observations we’d like to share from the event come from our attendee polls.
 Let’s look at the results.

 How much data do you have under management in your transactional database systems?